 2 tsp (10 ml) pure vanilla extract

-2 Tbsp (30 ml) yacon syrup, agave nectar or vegetable glycerin
+2 Tbsp (30 ml) yacon syrup or food-grade vegetable glycerin

 15-25 drops plain or vanilla stevia liquid, to taste